Amanita submembranaceaAmanita submembranacea

-Similar to Amanita ceciliae but usually retaining a volva, this smallish and fairly dark grisette occurs in association with fir, birch, larch and spruce.
-Amanita submembranacea was originally described from France and is now known to occur in most European countries, from Norway right down to the Mediterranean.
+Similar to Amanita ceciliae but usually retaining a volva, this smallish and generally fairly dark grisette occurs in association with fir, birch, larch and spruce.
+Amanita submembranacea was originally described from France and is now known to occur in most European countries, from Norway right down to the Mediterranean and including the Iberian Peninsula.
+Its synonyms include Amanitopsis submembranacea.

-Amanita submembranacea is a rare find in Britain and Ireland, and it is also rather uncommon in mainland Europe, most often being found in acid areas.
+Amanita submembranacea is an infrequent to rare find in Britain and Ireland, and it is also rather uncommon in mainland Europe, most often being found in acidic areas.

 Identification guide